niteshsharma9/Website-1/README.md

 for a development server any random 50 character long string will do. also if you want to use another database then the default(sqlite) you have to configure it here.

-after that you will have to create a superuser and migrate django database stuff n all.
+after that you will have to create a superuser and migrate django database stuffs.

 ```
 manage.py makemigrations